VidunderGunder/ml-ady-report/README.md

 ![Scalable Retrofitted Autonomy](images/dev-equation.png)

 As a bonus, if the task does not require full size vehicles, scaled down RC variants can be used.
 They are lot safer to develop and deploy than heavy machinery.
-The other way around?
-Not a problem - a generalized reinforcement learning approach will work just as well with custom hardware facing highly complex tasks.
+Additionally, the generalized approach will work just as well with custom hardware facing highly complex tasks.
 This way, MLAdy proposes a way to scale complexity on demand.

 ![RC](images/rc.png)